parkwilliamy/R500/README.md

 ## Verification
+NOTE: Testbench files are in the pipelined branch in tb/

 - Wrote testbenches in SystemVerilog that implemented constraint random verification along with directed tests
 - Debugged waveforms with Vivado's xsim tool
 - Wrote a shell script to simplify compilation, elaboration, and simulation into one command